Exponentially slow thermalization and the robustness of Hilbert space fragmentation: More numerical results

 In Fig.~\ref{fig:tl_sorted_spec} we study $SU(3)$-symmetric Temperley-Lieb chains of the form \be H_{TL}(g_i) = \sum_i g_i P_{i,i+1} + \l H_{\rm imp}, \qq P_{i,i+1} \equiv \frac1N \sum_{a,b=1,\dots,N} \kb{a,a}{b,b}_{i,i+1}, \ee where $H_{\rm imp}$ is a random matrix supported only on the last two sites of the chain ($i=7,8$) and normalized so that $||H_{\rm imp}||_\infty = 1$.
 In the left panel we set $g_i=1, \l=0$ and observe a large dengeneracy of $E=0$ states at the bottom of the spectrum.
 The model is strongly fragmented since $\l=0$, and so $d_\mu$ is an integer for each $\k\mu$.
 In the middle panel we take $g_i = (-1)^i$, which puts the frozen states at $E=0$ into the middle of the spectrum.
 In the right panel we break the fragmentation by taking $\l=1$, which is the value of $\l$ for which $H_{\rm imp}$ has the strongest effect on the spectrum.
 Now the $d_\mu$ are no longer integers, but nevertheless a fairly broad distribution of $d_\mu$s is observed.
 A generic model with no localization on the Krylov space tree would have $d_\mu \approx v_NL = L/3$ for all eigenstates.
 The broad distribution of $d_\mu$ observed here suggests that some degree of localization persists, although future work will be needed to understand to what degree this is due to finite size effects.

 We now consider pair-flip models which lack $SU(3)$ symmetry at $\l=0$.
-The most general Hamiltonian we will consider is of the form \be H_{PF}(g_i^{ab}) = \sum_i \sum_{a,b=1}^N g^{ab}_i \kb{a,a}{b,b}_{i,i+1} + \l H_{\rm imp}.\ee In the left panel of Fig.~\ref{fig:pf_sorted_spec} we show the spectrum at $\l=0$ for a random translation-invariant choice of $g^{ab}_i$.
+The most general Hamiltonian we will consider is of the form \be H_{PF}(g_i^{ab}) = \sum_i \sum_{a,b=1}^N g^{ab}_i \kb{aa}{bb}_{i,i+1} + \l H_{\rm imp}.\ee In the left panel of Fig.~\ref{fig:pf_sorted_spec} we show the spectrum at $\l=0$ for a random translation-invariant choice of $g^{ab}_i$.
 The frozen states at $d_\mu=8$ are observed to lie roughly in the middle of the spectrum.
 In the center panel we show the choice of $g^{ab}_i$ adopted in the main text, viz. \be g^{ab}_i = (-1)^i\sfg^{ab} \equiv (-1)^i \(\frac13 + \kappa\d^{a,b}\)\ee with $\kappa$ fixed at $2/3$, as in the main text.

 Fig.~\ref{fig:n2_sorted_spec} shows the spectrum of analogous models with $N=2$, which are not strongly fragmented.
 In the left panel we show \eqref{htl} with $g_i = (-1)^i$ and $\l=0$, which is unitarily equivalent to a staggered XXX chain.
 In the center panel we set $\l=1$, which brings nearly all of the $\k\mu$ down to $d_\mu/L \approx 1/4$, which is close to what we would expect for a generic Hamiltonian.
 Finally, in the right panel we let $H$ be a random pair-flip Hamiltonian, observing an even more tightly clustered distribution of $d_\mu$.